MicrosoftDocs/Viva/Viva/goals/import-okrs-projects.md

 1. Where can users learn what columns are needed, what should be filled in, and other details?
     1. The Instructions tab in the Excel template explains what’s needed in detail.

-1. Does this feature only add new OKRs and Projects?
+1. Does this feature only add new OKRs and Initiatives?
-    1. The feature also modifies existing OKRs and/or Projects if an exact match is found in the Viva Goals system.
-Matches are identified based on the Title, Owner of the OKR or Project, Type (Organization, Team name, Individual), and Time period, which avoids creating duplicate OKRs and Projects.
+    1. The feature also modifies existing OKRs and/or Initiatives if an exact match is found in the Viva Goals system.
+Matches are identified based on the Title, Owner of the OKR or Initiative, Type (Organization, Team name, Individual), and Time period, which avoids creating duplicate OKRs and Initiatives.

 1. How can users align a child OKR to a parent OKR?
     1. The parent and the child OKR should exist in the Excel sheet.